 In many organizations, stage gates and phase gates are used interchangeably, but they describe slightly different perspectives on the same idea.

 - Phase gates sit at the end of each project phase, such as moving from design to construction or from development to testing.
-They confirm that the work for that phase is complete and meets agreed quality standards before the team moves on.
+They confirm that the work for that phase is complete and meets the agreed quality standards before the team moves on

-Both types of gates act as structured go/no‑go checkpoints that protect your budget and help you avoid pushing projects forward solely based on time and money spent.
+Both types of gates serve as structured go/no-go checkpoints that protect your budget and help you avoid moving projects forward solely on time and money spent.

 Other common terms for gate reviews include: